What Changes

 The role is still the same.
 The pressure is still real.
 The demands do not vanish.

-What changes is the unnecessary layer: the extra bracing before scrutiny, the charge in difficult conversations, the sense that visibility has become personal, the residue that lingers long after an interaction should have passed, the disproportionate preparation, self-monitoring, or hesitation around situations the leader already knows how to handle.
+What changes is the unnecessary layer: the extra bracing before scrutiny, the charge in difficult conversations, the sense that visibility has become personal, the preparation and self-monitoring around situations the leader already knows how to handle.

 What becomes easier